mdariful/smartcafe/README.md

 More info [smartcafe.it](http://smartcafe.it)

-Follow the istruction to install [Wiki](https://github.com/mdariful/appbar/wiki)
+Follow the instruction to prepare your server [Wiki](https://github.com/mdariful/appbar/wiki)

 For track issue, solve problem and view your assignment, join to [zube.io](https://zube.io/) and sign in with your github account